Roflcoffel/Bookmark-Tool/README.md

 if the **format** is malformed, this will likely result in a **segmentation fault**.

 if you use the flag --dir-as-name, all underscores are always replaced with spaces.
+So you can use underscores in directory names.